 - Contact for current pricing Click here for availability

-- Inquiry about renting a private helicopter in Las Vegas to the Grand Canyon
+- Inquiry- Rent a private helicopter in Las Vegas to the Grand Canyon

 Viator Grand Canyon Helicopter Tours

-The cheapest Viator Grand Canyon helicopter tour includes hotel pickup, a photo stop at the Hoover Dam, and a helicopter flight over the Grand Canyon.
+Viator Tours has the cheapest Grand Canyon helicopter tour that leaves from Vegas and includes hotel pickup, a photo stop at the Hoover Dam, and a helicopter flight over the Grand Canyon.

 - $279 Small-Group Grand Canyon West Rim SUV Tour with Helicopter Landing Click here for availability

 Is it Worth Doing a Helicopter Tour of the Grand Canyon?